Webinar

 So, can you access information in the USPS address database?
 You betcha.
 Can you download the entire thing from the USPS?
 Not without a truckload of effort, boatload of cash, or violating the USPS TOS.

 Even though USPS doesn't allow you to download their database, Smarty will allow you to download our comprehensive US address database through our US Master Address List product.
-160 million USPS addresses is a good start, but Smarty's US Master Address List features 193+ million valid US addresses.
+160 million USPS addresses is a good start, but Smarty's US Master Address List features 200+ million valid US addresses.
 Not all are deliverable via USPS but that doesn't make them any less real.
-When you validate against Smarty's address database, we will tell you if the matched address is a USPS address or a non-postal address.
+When you validate against Smarty's address database, we will tell you if the matched address is a USPS address or a non-USPS address.

-The USPS Address Validation API
+The USPS address validation API

 The USPS address verification API doesn't just make sure an address is valid.
 The API is also an address standardization API that changes an address to match the accepted USPS address format.